Tiberius - Emperor A.D. 14 - 37

 father Lucius Seius Strabo.

-by Gaius Sallustius Crispus, on the orders of either Augustus or
+executed by Gaius Sallustius Crispus, on the orders of either

-of the Praetorian Guard and begins to strengthen his hold on the daily
+commander of the Praetorian Guard and begins to strengthen his hold

 government of the Empire as